 As described herein under the heading "Matters to be Acted Upon - Appointment of Auditor", Deloitte LLP, Chartered Accountants is the Corporation's external auditor as of May 10, 2023, following the resignation of McGovern Hurley LLP at the Corporation's request on May 10, 2023.
-The aggregate fees billed to the Corporation by the Corporations auditors in respect of the fiscal years ended December 31, 2022, December 31, 2021, and December 31, 2020 are set out in the table below.
+The aggregate fees billed to the Corporation by the Corporation's auditors in respect of the fiscal years ended December 31, 2023, December 31, 2022, and December 31, 2021 are set out in the table below.
 "Audit Fees" consist of fees for professional services for the audit of the Corporation's annual financial statements, assistance with interim financial statements, and related matters.
 "Audit-Related Fees" consist of fees for professional services that are reasonably related to the performance of the audit or review of the Corporation's financial statements and which are not reported under "Audit Fees".
-"Tax Fees" consist of fees for professional services for the services for tax advice and tax planning.
-"All Other Fees" include all fees billed by the external auditors for services not covered in the other three categories and include administration fees.
+"Tax Fees" consist of fees for professional services for the audit by the external auditors for services not covered in the other three categories and include administration fees.

 Year Audit Fees Audit-Related Fees Tax Fees Other

+2023 183,800 Nil Nil 183,800

 2022 56,863 Nil 12,615 27,510

 2021 27,300 Nil 4,128 Nil

-2020 10,000 Nil Nil 10,000